kerangleeya/penaltee/READ.md

 VI.
 I ran the Django project using the command 'python manage.py runserver' then I viewed the page by opening http://localhost:8000

 VII.
 Finally, I save all changes to GitHub and PWS by add, commit, and push to both origin master and pws master.
-Hence, my Django project was completed!
+Hence, my Django project was completed with the deployment url: https://shelia-vellicita-penaltee.pbp.cs.ui.ac.id/

 2. Create a diagram showing the client request to the Django-based web application and its response, and explain the relationship between urls.py, views.py, models.py, and the HTML file in the diagram.